MrJohz/homie/README.md

 - [ ] Allow connections from local network without token auth?
 - [ ] Loading indicators on buttons (changing background?)
 - [ ] Animation for input errors
-- [ ] Animation for done tasks
+- [x] Animation for done tasks
-- [ ] Handle connection/auth/etc errors more clearly
+- [x] Handle connection/auth/etc errors more clearly
 - [ ] Desktop version
 - [x] Filters/sorting (and searching?)
   - [ ] But actually implement it
 - [x] Logout functionality
+- [ ] Add UI translations
+- [ ] Add API translations
 - [ ] Some level of token expiry and deletion
 - [ ] Move tasks into SQLite
 - [ ] Load users from a file somewhere